Image

 Illegal Search and Seizure

 Law enforcement may make procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
-The Combs Waterkotte defense team is vigilant in protecting your rights, future, and best interests.
-Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of that warrant.
-If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.
+The defense team at Combs Waterkotte always has your rights, your future, and your best interests in mind in Parkville, MO.
+If evidence was seized illegally, your Parkville, MO child pornography defense lawyer will argue its inadmissibility.

 Entrapment

-Entrapment can manifest in various circumstances throughout the Parkville, MO area.
-This defense asserts that you would not have committed the offense if law enforcement hadn’t initiated contact with you and persuaded you to do so.
+Entrapment can occur in a variety of situations throughout Missouri.
+This defense asserts that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
 Officers could also try to induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment happens more often than we might know – particularly when law enforcement runs a child porn sting operation which may round up a multitude of individuals, not all of whom are guilty.
+Entrapment happens more often than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up numerous people, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to minimize your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
+While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography can serve as a strategy to minimize your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
 Some mitigating factors your Combs Waterkotte Parkville, MO defense lawyer can present could include mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.

 Child Pornography Defense Lawyer Parkville, MO | Parkville, MO Criminal Defense Attorneys | Combs Waterkotte

-Don’t Wait – Connect With a Parkville, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte
+Don’t Wait – Connect With a Parkville, MO Child Pornography Defense Lawyer Right Away at Combs Waterkotte

-Child pornography charges are gravely serious and can have lasting, if not permanent, implications on your reputation and future in Parkville, MO.
+Child pornography charges are gravely serious and can cast enduring, if not permanent, shadows on your reputation and future in Parkville, MO.
 However, even in the face of such severity, there exist defenses that can wield effectively by the adept and relentless Combs Waterkotte legal team.
-Attempting to navigate the uncertainties and intricacies of the legal system in Parkville or Missouri along is ill-advised.
+Attempting to navigate the uncertainties and intricacies of the legal system in Parkville or Missouri along is risky.

-We know that good people often find themselves caught in unfortunate circumstances in Parkville and throughout Missouri.
-We are here to help.
-Call our expert Parkville, MO child pornography defense lawyers today at (314) 900-HELP or fill out our online contact form to arrange a free, confidential consultation.
+We recognize that good people often find themselves caught in bad situations in Parkville and throughout Missouri.
+We’re here to help.
+Call our expert Parkville, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or fill out our online contact form to arrange a free, confidential case review.

 View Service Areas